ismaelBZ/AluraJava/readme.md

     1MB =   2^20    = 1.048.576 bytes
     1GB =   2^30    = 1.073.741.824 bytes

+    obs: .java files are compiled in bytecode .class extention files to be read by java virtual machine.
+The name bytecode is because the virtual machine read the code in operations codes and that opcode measure exactly 1byte, so virtual machine read bytecodes flowing byte by byte

 ## VsCode configs

     - Instal Extension Pack for Java